froggyos/froggyos.github.io/versions/1.10/README.md

 ## Palette Conventions
 There are no set colors that you must have, but these are the color conventions.
-* `00` - black, the void surrounding the terminal
+* `00` - black – the void surrounding the terminal
-* `01` - blue, the top bar background color
+* `01` - blue – the top bar background
-* `02` - green, text color, as well as selected text and option background color
+* `02` - green – text, as well as selected text and option background color
-* `03` - cyan
+* `03` - cyan – alert background
-* `04` - red
+* `04` - red – program error background
-* `05` - magenta, translation error color text background
+* `05` - magenta – translation error background
 * `06` - orange/brown
 * `07` - light grey
 * `08` - dark grey
 * `09` - light blue
 * `10` - light green
 * `11` - light cyan
-* `12` - light red, error background color
+* `12` - light red — generic error background
 * `13` - light magenta
 * `14` - light orange/yellow
-* `15` - white, the terminal background color, top bar and error text color, and the selected text and option color
+* `15` - white – the terminal background, top bar and error text, and the selected text and option

 Note: colors `00` - `06`, `12`, and `15` are tied to their specific UI elements and this **cannot** be changed (yet).
 Some palettes are hardcoded to changes these values around.
 This will able to be done by the user via palette files in future versions.